-The Federal Trade Commission Thursday (July 10) filed suit against Amazon.com, alleging it had billed parents and others million of dollars for unauthorized in-app charges made by children.
+The Federal Trade Commission Thursday filed a suit against Amazon.com, alleging it had billed parents and others million of dollars for unauthorized in-app charges made by children.
 Amazon says the suit is off-base and a misallocation of FTC resources.

 The FTC wants the court to force Amazon to provide refunds and impose a permanent ban on billing parents and other account holders without their consent.